uholzer/gemse/approach1/README.txt

   the only exception thoguh.

-The file makepackages.sh is a small shell script that creates the packages gemseFirefoxExtension.xpi and gemseXULRunnerApplication.xpi using zip.
-For gemseFirefoxExtension.xpi, it merges src_common and src_FirefoxExtension.
-For gemseXULRunnerApplication.xpi it merges src_common and src_XULRunnerApplication.
+The file makepackages.sh is a small shell script that creates the packages gemseFirefoxExtension.xpi, gemseXULRunnerApplication.xpi, gemseMinimal.zip using zip and gemse_src.tar.gz using tar.
+For gemseFirefoxExtension.xpi, it merges src_common and
+src_FirefoxExtension.
+For gemseXULRunnerApplication.xpi it merges
+src_common and src_XULRunnerApplication. gemseMinimal.zip contains the
+content of the folder src_common/chrome/content, it is intended to be used as unprivileged (that is not in chrome) application in Firefox.
+It is the same as the demo on the website. gemse_src.tar.gz contains the whole development directory gemse/approach1.

 Be aware that there is no automatic mechanism to update the version numbers in the various files.
 You have to do that by hand.